LioQing/Phy-Notes/E9/Ch2.md

 \- one channel for passing down tools such as forceps for cutting tissues
 \- one channel (coherent) for transmit image
 \- one channel (incoherent) for illumination
-\- one channel for passing down air or water
+\- one channel for passing down air or water for administration of drugs, irrigation, suction

 usage:
 \- diagnosis of hollow organs such as stomach and colon